hsghori/CS-Notes/artificial_intelligence_notes.md

 	- 80% N -> N
 	- 10% N -> W
 	- 10% N -> E
-	- If there is a well inth edirection the agent would have taken the agent stays put.
+	- If there is a well in the direction the agent would have taken the agent stays put.
 	- The agent receives a reward each time step.
 There's a small "living" reward each step and a big reward at the end of the game.
 Note that we use "reward" to mean some feedback.
 Reward can be negative (bad).
-- We solve these kinds of problems usinng a Markov Decision Process (MDP).
+- We solve these kinds of problems using a Markov Decision Process (MDP).
 - A Markov Decision Process is defined by:
 	- A set of states: $s \in S$
 	- A set of actions: $a \in A$